Irish oats are a delicious change in our breakfast routine.

 A favorite topping around here is chopped walnuts, take a look at the handy tip at the end of the post...

-My preferred way is to assemble after dinner and cook fresh in the morning.
+My preferred method is to assemble after dinner and cook fresh in the morning.
 However, I often assemble after breakfast and cook later that day for a batch to keep in the fridge for quick breakfasts.

 Ingredients needed for this recipe: